Flashback: Spanish Flu Mask

 People tried all sorts of secondary defenses in the event their masks failed.
 Pamphlets suggested chewing food carefully and avoiding tight clothes and shoes, and there was a surge of support for legislation that would ban public coughing and sneezing.
 Home remedies included gargling a mixture of sodium bicarbonate and boric acid, stuffing salt up noses, and eating onions with every meal.

 In the 1930s, the source of influenza was discovered to be viruses, not bacteria.
 By the end of the decade, in 1938, Jonas Salk and Thomas Francis developed the first vaccine against flu viruses.
 Today, about half of Americans get an annual flu shot.
-According to Phil Dormitzer, Vice President and Chief Scientific Officer for Viral Vaccines at Pfizer, one of the key challenges in developing better flu vaccines is to “tap into modern understandings of immunity to make flu vaccines that are broad, powerful, tolerable, and convenient, so that people continue taking them every year.”
+According to Phil Dormitzer, former Vice President and Chief Scientific Officer for Viral Vaccines at Pfizer, one of the key challenges in developing better flu vaccines is to “tap into modern understandings of immunity to make flu vaccines that are broad, powerful, tolerable, and convenient, so that people continue taking them every year.”

 In recent years, an aspect of Spanish flu has resurfaced in a beneficial way: Researchers have tested Spanish flu survivors’s blood for possible clues to fostering immunity to modern incarnations of bird flu.